ouspg/CompSec/Lab6_Bonus_Challenge_Digital_Forensics/README.md

 Analyze how server was burdened.
 Obviously by sending overload of requests to it, but why just that kind of request was used?
 You do not know inner workings of server, but make educated guess based on what you see and know.

-Can you find person who hypotetically was behind the whole attack?
+Can you find person who hypothetically was behind the whole attack?
 That person made one mistake, and his/hers IP address could be reasoned out from the logs.

 ### What to return